 Word Perfect Translation Services Limited v.
 Minister for Public Expenditure and Reform (No. 3) [2018] IECA 156 (Hogan J)

-Region: Ireland
+Jurisdiction: Ireland

 Reasons need not be provided for criteria where the loser scored higher or the same as the winner